walshbr/introduction-to-text-analysis/cyborg_readers/voyant_part_one.md

 ![underlying corpus term frequency](/assets/voyant_term_frequencies.png)

-A first thing to notice about the interface is that you can expand or contract the range of
+Using the slider below the word cloud, you can reduce or expand the number of terms visible in the visualization.
+Slide it all the way to the left to

 ![voyant word clouse dense](/assets/voyant_word_cloud_dense.png)